On the go? Listen to our blog instead of reading it.

 How divorce can turn you into Voldemort

 If anyone told me that it would take half the time I was with my ex-wife for me to heal from my divorce, I would likely have wanted to punch them.
 This saying has proved true though as it has take me 3 years to heal from being together for almost 6 years.
+Coping with divorce can be difficult.
 Today I am choosing to write about the part that was in the early to middle part of my life after divorce.
 After about a year of being divorced, I thought I was healed.
 I was going to therapy, I was spending some time alone, I was journaling a bit, but I was still bleeding.
 I thought I would get back up and start dating again.

 When you are in your 30’s, the prospect of starting over and even how to date again is overwhelming to think about.
 I had to learn how to market myself again and boy did I do that.
 I used OKCupid and eHarmony to get back out there as well as meeting people when I was out.
 I should have known that I wasn’t quite ready as whenever my divorce would come up, I had a script I would stick to that made it sound like a perfect elevator pitch.
 “I loved my ex wife.
 Divorce was the hardest thing I have ever been through and I would wish it on no one.
 I finally got to a place where I knew it was what I needed to do after several years of working on it in couples counseling.”
 I would try to button it shut with that short statement.
 I hoped they wouldn’t pry as I knew the true feelings of sadness I had could leak out.
 I often felt like my sadness rode shotgun with me in this time of my life and talking about my divorce often felt like it would punch me in the arm to remind me it was there.
 I did everything I could to keep them from seeing my wound as I worried it would scare them off.
 I was ashamed of my divorce till one time I went on a date and a girl said, “I think it is a good thing you were married.
 It shows you know how to commit and work on things.”